xylous/dotfiles/README.md

 - `etc`: configuration files destined for `/etc`
 - `template`: a README template and various license templates; not actually built
-- `wallpapers`: all the wallpapers that I use at any given point in time (the `cwallpaperd` program in `bin/` automatically shuffles between them every hour)
+- `wallpapers`: all the wallpapers that I use at any given point in time (there is a systemd timer and service in the user configuration, `wallpaper-change`, which swaps it every so often)

 ## Building dotfiles